bennettpeter/leanfront-mobile/README.md

 ### Authentication

 In MythTV V35, and authentication option has been added to MythTV services.
 See https://www.mythtv.org/wiki/Web_Application#API_and_Web_App_Authentication .
-If you setup Authentication Required, you will have to supply a user id and password to leranfront.
+If you setup Authentication Required, you will have to supply a user id and password to leanfront.
 Leanfront will automatically add User Name and Password to the Settings list and prompt you to enter them if you have enabled it on the backend.
 If you have not enabled it, those prompts will not be visible.

 If you expose port 6544 to the internet, you can run leanfront remotely.
 In this case it is recommended to set a user id and password as described in the wiki article.